Marlon Fernández (footballer)

-Marlon Antonio Fernández Jiménez (born 16 January 1986 in San Cristóbal) is a Venezuelan footballer who currently plays as a midfielder for Deportivo Táchira.
+Marlon Antonio Fernández Jiménez (born 16 January 1986 in San Cristóbal) is a Venezuelan footballer who currently plays as a midfielder for Estudiantes de Mérida.
 In 2009, he was capped two times for the Venezuela national team.

 Career

 Deportivo Táchira

 Fernández began his career playing for Deportivo Táchira.
 In 2004, he was included in the Deportivo first-team squad.
 During his six years at Estadio Polideportivo de Pueblo Nuevo, he scored 12 goals in 151 matches.
 Marlon won the 2008 Venezuela League trophy with Deportivo.

 On 17 April 2009, Fernández scored his first-ever Copa Libertadores goal, netting Deportivo's second in a 2–1 victory over the Paraguayan side Club Guaraní.

-ACD Lara
+Deportivo Lara

-In 2010 Fernández signed for ACD Lara.
+In 2010 Fernández signed for Deportivo Lara.
 He made his debut on 8 August in a 1–0 home defeat against Zulia, coming on as a substitute for Pedro de Pablos.
 Ten days later, he assisted Aquiles Ocanto and Edwin Chalar in a 2–0 home win over Santa Fe in their 2010 Copa Sudamericana preliminary stage first leg tie.
-On 24 September, Fernández scored his first goal for ACD Lara in a 2–2 draw against Zamora.
+On 24 September, Fernández scored his first goal for Deportivo Lara in a 2–2 draw against Zamora.
 Marlon netted Lara's only goal in a 2–1 defeat at Deportivo Anzoátegui on 13 February 2011.